thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 object when the scene changed, it would instead destroy the new Backstory Music object to ensure that there was only ever one audio source playing.
-Finally, it would constantly be checking in the Update() function if the scene had finally changed to the main gameplay scene (the "SampleScene"), in which case it would destory the Backstory Music object for good since we no longer needed to play the backstory.
+Finally, it would constantly be checking in the Update() function if the scene had finally changed to the main gameplay scene (the "SampleScene"), in which case it would destroy the Backstory Music object for good since we no longer needed to play the backstory.

 For the main gameplay, I organized all audio under an Audio GameObject in the